079035/079035.github.io/_posts/2020-10-10-Hacking Blunder.md

 categories: Hacking
 ---

-Hi, this is Jordi and this is my first hacking walkthrough.
+Hi, this is 079 and this is my first hacking walkthrough.

 **Introduction**